 For instance, would USCIS deem someone who invests in the stocks of publicly traded international cannabis companies inadmissible?
 Probably not, but we don’t know for sure.
 What about someone involved in a marijuana-related business venture in their home country?
 Based on the Canada example above, coming to the U.S. to do business for a company would not be allowed.

 If you want to reduce your U.S. immigration risk, stay away from using marijuana or participating in businesses involved in the cannabis industry.
-Please reach out to us if we can answer any questions or assist you.
+If CBP deems you inadmissible, a waiver may be available under some circumstances.
+Please reach out to us if we can assist you or answer any questions.
 Leave a comment to let us know what you think!